 The vast majority of cyber hacks result from stolen credentials, typically purchased in mass on the dark web.
-We only have to look back to the Colonial Pipeline ransomware attack to see a recent example.
-You would think that a company forced to pay out a ransom of $4.4 million, initiating a gas buying panic, would have taken more than a stolen password linked to a VPN account purchased as part of a batch of leaked passwords, yet here we are.
+We only have to look at recent ransomware attacks to see an example.
+You would think that it would have taken more than a stolen password linked to a VPN account purchased as part of a batch of leaked passwords to force a company to pay out millions in ransom, yet here we are.

 Most often, the information cybercriminals acquire comes from people who don’t believe they are important enough to be targeted.
-Whether it’s changing passwords, putting everything in those bins to be x-rayed before getting on an airplane, or going through a metal detector, people see security as inconvenient.
+Whether it’s changing passwords, putting everything in those bins to be x-rayed before getting on an airplane, or going through a metal detector, people see security as an inconvenience.

-Cybercriminals steal more than a million passwords per day, yet whenever we advise changing a password, it’s invariable met with frustration or pushback.
+Cybercriminals steal more than a million passwords each day, yet whenever we advise changing a password, it’s invariably met with frustration or pushback.
 The simple truth is that given the option, most people will skip security protocols whenever possible.